-The University of Miami School of Law and Young ICCA award one full-tuition scholarship ($49,500) to an outstanding Young ICCA member to attend the International Arbitration LL.M.
+The University of Miami School of Law and Young ICCA award one full-tuition scholarship ($51,280) to an outstanding Young ICCA member to attend the International Arbitration LL.M.
 Program.
-(Click here or on the image to view a chat on the International Arbitration Program and Young ICCA scholarship.)

 The scholarship winner is chosen on the basis of an essay competition and an assessment of skills and academic achievements.
 To be considered for this scholarship, applicants must submit a written essay of no less than 2,000 words.
 Essays should address recent developments in the area of international arbitration in the applicant’s home jurisdiction, such as: